Modern Slavery Statement

 OUR POLICIES ON SLAVERY AND HUMAN TRAFFICKING

-We are committed to ensuring that there is no modern slavery or human trafficking in any part of our business including our supply chains.
 Our Anti-Slavery Policy reflects our commitment to acting ethically and with integrity in all our business relationships and to continuing to work to implement and enforce effective systems and controls to ensure slavery and human trafficking is not taking place anywhere in our supply chains.
+The policy sets out clear roles and responsibilities of our employees and suppliers and provides an escalation procedure for them to raise concerns and issues.
+Please find a link to our policy here: Anti-Slavery Policy.

-Under Alliance’s Anti-Bribery and Corruption Policy we see the business commit to the highest standards of ethical conduct and integrity in our business activities in the UK and overseas and this commitment is set out in the organisation’s Anti-Bribery and Corruption Policy.
+Under Alliance’s Anti-Bribery and Corruption Policy we see Alliance commit to the highest standards of ethical conduct and integrity in our business activities in the UK and overseas and this commitment is set out in the organisation’s Anti-Bribery and Corruption Policy.
 Alliance has a zero-tolerance approach to any form of bribery by our employees, agents or consultants or any other person or body acting on our behalf.
+Please find a link to our policy here: Anti-Bribery and Corruption Policy.

 Our Speak-Up Policy encourages an environment of accountability and integrity.
-Alliance and its Speak-UP Policy offers all employees and contractors a confidential process through which concerns can be raised within the organisation in the knowledge that they will be taken seriously and dealt with in an appropriate and professional manner.
-In 2022, Alliance partnered with Safecall, an independent third-party helpline, to enable employees, partners, and the general public to report (including on an anonymous basis) any concerns about Alliance’s practices, including any modern slavery concerns.
+Alliance and its Speak-Up Policy offers all employees and contractors a confidential process through which concerns can be raised within the organisation in the knowledge that they will be taken seriously and dealt with in an appropriate and professional manner.
+In 2022, Alliance partnered with Safecall, an independent third-party helpline, to enable employees, partners, and the public to report (including on an anonymous basis) any concerns about Alliance’s practices, including any modern slavery concerns.
+Please find a link to our policy here: Speak Up Policy

 DUE DILIGENCE PROCESSES FOR SLAVERY AND HUMAN TRAFFICKING